All Episodes

 Let me finish the sentence.

-With all the response.
+With all the rest of the world.

 Ideology more important than facts.